Tulsijha03/CODTECH-Task1/README.md

 MENTOR : SANTHOSH

 #### **Project Overview**
-The e-commerce website is a full-stack application developed using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+The Shopez : e-commerce website is a full-stack application developed using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 It serves as a platform for users to browse, purchase, and manage products efficiently, providing an intuitive and responsive user experience.

 #### **Features Implemented**
 1. **User Authentication and Authorization**: